wehaa/inline-field-update/README.md

-# Add inline update to your nova navigation
+# Add inline update to your nova resources

 This tool allows you to update a field of a resource in the index view (inline edit).